RSpace/agile-space/README.md

 A-Frame and React is used for rendering and interaction, Redux for statekeeping and Firebase for persistence and syncronization.

+## Details

+This app is meant to evolve into a full suite of tools to support remote agile teams using AltspaceVR.
+This first iteration consists of a specific retrospective activity called the [Squad Health Check Model](https://labs.spotify.com/2014/09/16/squad-health-check-model/) (click link to learn more).

 ## Development

 ### Installation